CitizenSmiso/ALX_Portfolio/README.md

 3. Student:

-- Login with IIITA email credentials to access the student module.
+- Login with your email credentials to access the student module.
 - If account does not exist Create a new account using ‘register’ option and providing necessary details.
 - Name